P-800 Oniks

-The P-800 Oniks (П-800 Оникс; Onyx), also known in export markets as Yakhont (Яхонт; ruby), is a Soviet / Russian supersonic anti-ship cruise missile developed by NPO Mashinostroyeniya as a ramjet version of P-80 Zubr.
-Its GRAU designation is 3M55, the air launched Kh-61 variant also exists.
+The P-800 Oniks (П-800 Оникс; Onyx), marketed in export as the Yakhont (Яхонт; ruby), is a Soviet/Russian supersonic anti-ship cruise missile developed by NPO Mashinostroyeniya as a ramjet version of P-80 Zubr.
+Its GRAU designation is 3M55, the air launched Kh-61 variant was planned but never built.
 The missile has the NATO codename SS-N-26 "Strobile".
-Development officially started in 1983, and in the 1990s the anti-ship missile was tested on the Project 1234.7 ship.
+Development commenced in 1983, and in the 1990s the anti-ship missile was tested on the Project 1234.7 ship.
 In 2002 the missile passed the whole range of trials and was commissioned.
 It is reportedly a replacement for the P-270 Moskit, and possibly also of the P-700 Granit.

-Description

-The missile is carried in flight by aerodynamic lift.
-The solid-propellant booster is located in the ramjet's combustion chamber and is ejected by the airflow after it has burned out.